tbd99/data-analytics-power-bi-report152/README.md

 # data-analytics-power-bi-report152
 The aim of this project is to create a Power BI report for a a medium-sized international retailer to transofrm sales data into actionable insights using a robust data model to construct a multi page report.
 The report will present a high-level business summary for C-suite executives as well as giving insights into the highest value customers, segmented by sales region.
 The report will provide a detailed analysis of top-performing products, categorised by type against sales targets, as well as a map visual spotlighting the performance metrics of retail outlets across different territories.
+Supplementary SQL metrics will also be created in order to provide data insights to clients who do not have access to Power BI.

 ## Project description